 Driving in the rain

 We'd never go out living in the North of Scotland if we waited for sunshine!
-Driving any vehicle requires a bit more care and attention in the rain and it is no different with powerchairs of mobility scooters, they start behaving differently and often lose grip so have a look at the points below and remembering them the next time it is raining.
+Driving any vehicle requires a bit more care and attention in the rain and it is no different with powerchairs of mobility scooters, they start behaving differently and often lose grip so have a look at the points below and remember them the next time it is raining.

 Try and avoid puddles as much as possible, you can’t see how deep they are and you might ground your scooter or even get a puncture.
 Be considerate to others and try not to splash people when you drive past them.